Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Methods

-$E_u$ and $g_u$ are the upper level energy and degeneracy, respectively. $Q(T_{\rm rot})$ is the partition function at the rotation temperature, obtained by interpolating from the tabulated values in the Cologne Database for Molecular Spectroscopy (CDMS) \cite{Muller:CDMS}.
+$E_{\rm u}$ and $g_{\rm u}$ are the upper-level energy and degeneracy, respectively. $N_{\mathrm T}$ is the total column density, and $k_{\mathrm B}$ is the Boltzmann constant. $Q(T_{\rm rot})$ is the partition function at the rotation temperature, obtained by interpolating from the tabulated values in the Cologne Database for Molecular Spectroscopy (CDMS) \cite{Muller:CDMS}.
 Taking the logarithm of the previous equation, it is possible to derive both the total column density and the rotational temperature.
 This approach assumes optically thin emission, which is appropriate for the CH$_3$OH ALMA observations.

-Supplementary Figure \ref{fig:rotation_diagram} shows the results for the rotational diagrams constructed by accounting for all methanol transitions observed in each band ($J = 4 - 3$, 193 GHz and $J = 5 - 4$, 242 GHz).
+Supplementary Figure~1 shows the results for the rotational diagrams constructed by accounting for all CH$_3$OH transitions observed in each band ($J = 4 - 3$, 193 GHz and $J = 5 - 4$, 242 GHz).
 The data has a rotational temperature of $\sim$38\,K in both bands and even though the joint HDO+H$_2$O+CH$_3$OH model was computed with a kinetic temperature of 70.4\,K, it traces a rotational temperature of $\sim$40\,K. Within uncertainties, the rotational temperature of the model and data are consistent.
-The lower value with respect to the kinetic temperature likely indicates that we are sampling methanol molecules which have left the collisional region and are not in LTE.
+The lower value with respect to the kinetic temperature likely indicates that we are sampling CH$_3$OH molecules that have left the collisional region and are not in LTE.